Fitt-Check/cis-famu-semester-project-PTSO-AI/README.md

 Shows the history of your past outfits that you uploaded and the suggestions that were given and your profile.

 3. Navigation
-Tab Navigation (Tab to Screen)

-Music selection
-Profile
-Settings
-Optional:

-Music/Encounter Queue
-Discover (Top Choices)
+- Tab Navigation (tab to screen): Choosing a picture from your camera roll , Accessing your hub that shows your history

-Flow Navigation (Screen to Screen)
+- Flow Navigation (screen to screen):

-Forced Log-in -> Account creation if no log in is available Music Selection (Or Queue if Optional) -> Jumps to Chat Profile -> Text field to be modified.
+Forced Log-in -> Account creation if no log in is available

-Settings -> Toggle settings
+Picture screen -> take a picture or upload an existing picture

+Camera roll -> If you chose to use an existing photo

+Suggestions -> how to improve your outfit based off the option you chose

+Hub -> access to your history and profile